- » Account Request

 - » Request Forms and Processes

 Purchase of NEW software is the responsibility of the individual departments.
 You must provide proof of licensing and the software installation media before the software can be installed.

 There are about 1,100 computer workstations available to students at Humboldt State University.
 Some of these are single workstations, others are in computing laboratories managed by departments for discipline-specific instruction and use, some are in laboratories managed by Academic Computing and available for general campus use, and others are in facilities managed by service units that provide information and online services to students (e.g., the Testing Center).
 No matter how these workstations are situated and managed, they must be reasonably accessible.

 All users of Humboldt State University's computing lab resources are responsible for the well-being and continued availability of the computing, network, and information resources we use.
-Ensuring a pleasant and productive working environment for all users requires that each user of the computing lab facilities abides by the Humboldt State University Appropriate Use Policy
+Ensuring a pleasant and productive working environment for all users requires that each user of the computing lab facilities abides by the California State University Responsible Use Policy.

 This page provides current equipment descriptions for facilities managed by Interdisciplinary Computing.
 Locations of all facilities are indicated on the campus map of lab locations.

 During the summer, the labs operate the following restricted schedule:

 All other Interdisciplinary Labs are unavailable during the summer.

 Humboldt State University is committed to ensuring that all users of the interdisciplinary computing lab facilities have a positive and productive lab experience.
 Please do your part by not disrupting others or modifying workstations, and help us keep the labs free of spills and messes.
 Any problems should be reported to lab management using the online form.